theswerd/theswerd/README.md

 ```
-99 errors in code on the client
+99 errors of code on the app,
-99 errors in code
+99 errors of code.
-Take one, make a PR
+Get one to scout, figure it out,
-100 errors of code in the client
+100 errors of code on the app.
 ```

 If you know, you know 🍻